JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 You can also configure common webpack settings to use in bundling, running, and testing tasks in the `commonWebpackConfig` block.

+### webpack configuration file

+The Kotlin/JS Gradle plugin automatically generates a standard webpack configuration file at the build time.
+It is located in `build/js/packages/projectName/webpack.config.js`.

 If you want to make further adjustments to the webpack configuration, place your additional configuration files inside a directory called `webpack.config.d` in the root of your project.
 When building your project, all `.js` configuration files will automatically be merged into the `build/js/packages/projectName/webpack.config.js` file.